 Burglary is also broken down into the following four subcategories:

-Completed burglary – With or without force, a person without legal right to be present enters a residence.
+Completed burglary – With or without force, a person without a legal right to be present enters a residence.

 Forcible entry – Some kind of force, like breaking a window, is used to gain entry to a residence.